killthebuddh4/gadfly-go/README.md

 ```

-A _lambda_ is a "parameterized block" that is not evaluated until each time it
+A __lambda__ is a "parameterized block" that is not evaluated until each time it
 is called.
+A lambda can have zero or more __parameters__.
+A parameter is a name
-A lambda is called using an `@` block.
-The arguments to the lambda
+that is defined each time the lambda is called (using an `@` block).
+Parameters
+are declared between `|` characters.
+If the lambda takes zero parameters, the
+`|` characters must be omitted.
+The  __arguments__ to the lambda are the values
-are the values of the expressions in the block bound to the lambda's parameters
+of the expressions in the calling block bound to the lambda's parameters.
+An
-(see [syntax](#syntax) for more details).
-An example:
+example:

 ```text